 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-If you’re like me, you might assume that you can swap almond meal for almond flour in a recipe.
+If you’re like me, you might have assumed that you can swap almond meal for almond flour in a recipe.
 However, the results aren’t the same!

 Compared to blanched almond flour, almond meal makes cookies softer and moister… so I decided to do a little experimenting.
 It took a few batches, but the resulting almond meal cookies are some of the best I’ve ever tasted.

 I’m sharing my favorite version below, along with a variation if you need it.
-My trusty taste-testers (my neighbors) tried these and immediately had to hide them because they taste so good.
+My trusty taste-testers (my neighbors and kids) tried these, and then immediately had to hide them because they tasted so good.

 Almond Meal Cookie Ingredients